DAW : LOGIC PRO X ( LEVEL 1 & LEVEL 2)

 This module will come with many excited surprises and candidate will be doing everything within computers and few theory lectures will help candidate in understanding the music production process with a technical aspect.
 Many Concepts will be revealed using renowned digital audio workstations Logic Pro X & Ableton Live.

-Examination Pattern - Practical & Theory Exam
+Examination Pattern - Practical & Theory Exam will be conducted.

 Vision - Understanding Sound by practically recording variety of sources in studio environment.
 Understanding Source of recording, the environment & signal chain along with all the mono & stereo microphone techniques by practically recording complex musical and non musical audio sources.